-And real brilliance in a man - coupled with the kind of courage that allows one to think outside all the boxes and examine oneself and life from every angle - is endlessly fascinating to me.
+I also appreciate brilliance in people - coupled with the kind of courage that allows one to think outside all the boxes and examine oneself and life from every angle.
+That kind of examination is natural to me, and easier for me to be around others who are the same way.

 My 14 yo son told me I'm weird, nerdy, and funny in the same way that Tina Fey is weird, nerdy, and funny.
 I thought, "that's the coolest compliment I've ever gotten."